 ELT tools are core to the modern data tech stack.
 When starting out with data analytics, most companies will hire a data analyst and leverage an ELT tool, a data warehouse, and a visualization tool to power insights.

-Who needs an ELT solution?
+Who uses an ELT solution?

 Data engineers and data analysts are tasked with managing enterprise data infrastructure - including data integrations.
 They are the typical buyers and users of ELT tools.